How To Dispose of Old Kitchen Knives Safely

 Donate Your Knives

 A common question that pops up is, “Does goodwill accept knives as donations?”
 The answer is YES, they do accept kitchen knives and other small knives, but not large sporting knives, machetes, or swords.
 They don’t accept weapons of any kind.
 If you’re unsure, just call ahead to your donation location before making the trip.
 Most will accept all kitchen utensils.
+The local soup kitchen is another idea for donation as a way to dispose of kitchen knives.

 Recycle Your Knives

 For the same reasons you can’t just throw a sharp knife right in the trash, please don’t attempt to drop it in your recycle bin, or any recycle bin for that matter.
 It’s just not worth the possibility that someone could be hurt badly by not knowing what they’re dealing with just so you can dispose of an old knife.
+This could be dangerous for the people that work for the recycling companies.

 Take Your Knives To the Local Police Station